Beachdog Farm

 You belong here!

-Our mission is to grow heritage breed and heirloom food without hormones, pesticides or chemicals; produced in harmony with the earth’s cycles.
+We aim to grow heritage breed, and heirloom food without hormones, pesticides, or chemicals produced harmoniously with the earth’s cycles.
 We’ve designed our farm with the principles of permaculture and biodynamic farming.
-We continue to be life-long learners of living in abundance.
-As we grow and learn, we hope you will too.
+We continue to be lifelong learners of living in abundance.
+As we grow and learn, we hope you will, too.
 We want you to love your food and feed your life with abundant trust in us.
-Join Beachdog Farm in the journey to ultimate well-being.
+Join Beachdog Farm on the journey to ultimate well-being.

 How we arrived here:

 In 2015, we bought six chicks and built a pen out of PVC and chicken wire on 1/4 acre.
-We fell in love with the farm life and the connection to our food.
-Since then, we bought a farm and added Kunekune pigs, chickens, ducks, turkeys, rabbits, heirloom vegetables, fruits, herbs, and flowers.
+We fell in love with farm life and its connection to our food.
+Since then, we have bought a farm and added Kunekune pigs, chickens, ducks, turkeys, rabbits, heirloom vegetables, fruits, herbs, and flowers.

 Meet Dr. Lisa Clow:

-I retired from a 30 yr. career of teaching public middle school and started farming full time in July 2021.
-While my plan after completing a Ph.D. in Public Health was to work in higher education, the pandemic knocked me off of my hamster wheel. (listen to my podcast episode about that) We decided to invest in Beachdog Farm and now I’m living my dream!
+I retired from a 30-year career teaching public middle school and started farming full-time in July 2021.
+While my plan after completing a Ph.D. in Public Health was to work in higher education, the pandemic knocked me off my hamster wheel.
+(Listen to my podcast episode about that.)
+We decided to invest in Beachdog Farm, and now I’m living my dream!

 Farmer Lisa with Charlotte